Hong Kong Premier League: History

 The following season, Eastern won the league with a game to spare, winning their first top flight championship in 20 years.
 They also created history, as they were the first team in the world to win a top flight men's title whilst being managed by a female coach.
 Wong Tai Sin were relegated after finishing last in the league.

 In the 2016–17 season, Kitchee reclaimed the title on the final day of the season in a showdown with rivals Eastern, a game which they won 4–1.
 Eastern later won the End-of-Season playoffs and will therefore also compete along with Kitchee in the 2018 AFC Champions League.
 HKFC finished bottom of the table, and were thus automatically relegated to the First Division.

-Kitchee successfully defended their title in 2017–18, becoming the first club to repeat as champions the following year.
+Kitchee successfully defended their title in the 2017–18 season, becoming the first club to repeat as champions the following year.

 In the 2018–19 season, Tai Po won the league, becoming the first district team to win a top flight title since Yuen Long in 1962–63.

 Due to the COVID-19 pandemic, the 2021–22 season was curtailed and ultimately cancelled, with the championship withheld: this was the first time a top flight league season had been cancelled since the Second World War.

+Since 2022–23 season, the Premier League Committee was established.
+The committee focuses on promoting the Hong Kong Premier League in the market and seeking commercial sponsorships, and achieving box office revenue sharing.

+In the 2023–24 season, the video assistant referee (VAR) review system was introduced.
+Lee Man won the league with a game to spare, winning their first ever top flight championship.